 Remove the manual release cover from the new Cargo Hook.
-When Eurocopter aft release cable AS22-08 is installed, manual release adapter 290-744-00 will provide the best release cable free play adjustment.
-For other cable configurations manual release cable adapter 290-403-00 will provide best adjustment.
-Thread appropriate adapter and jam nut 510-252-00 into the new Cargo Hook.
+When Airbus Helicopters aft release cable AS22-08 is installed, manual release adapter P/N 290-744-00 will provide the best release cable free play adjustment.
+For other cable configurations manual release cable adapter P/N 290-403-00 will provide best adjustment.

+Thread appropriate adapter and jam nut P/N 510-252-00 into the new Cargo Hook.

 Connect the manual release cable to the Adapter.

-Place the cable ball end fitting into the hook manual release fork fitting as illustrated in Figure 2-3.
-Adjust the adapter to give a minimum of .125" of free play with the manual release lever in the non-release position.
-Tighten the jam nut against the hook and safety-wire the manual release cable nut to the jam nut and the cover screw.
+Place the cable ball end fitting into the hook manual release fork fitting as illustrated in Figure 2-2.
+Adjust the Adapter to give .125" of free play with the manual release lever in the non-release position.

+Tighten the jam nut against the hook and safety wire the manual release cable nut to the jam nut and the cover screw.

-Figure 2-3 Manual Release Cable Rig
+Figure 2-2 Manual Release Cable Rig